365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-config-printers.md

----
-title: Printer Management
+# Printer Management
----

 All printers installed on the current Windows system are displayed under the "Printers" menu.
 You can enable or disable a printer for use in Microsoft Business Central by clicking the check box in the first column of the table.
 The "Emulation" column allows you to choose between "Standard" and "Zebra (ZPL)" for each print device.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong>Choose "Zebra (ZPL)" if the printer is a Zebra printer and the generated PDF file should be converted to ZPL format.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>Choose "Zebra (ZPL)" if the printer is a Zebra printer and the generated PDF file should be converted to ZPL format.
 This can speed up the printing process, because in this case not the printer, but the 365 business Print Agent takes over the conversion to the ZPL compatible format.
 </div>

 In addition to the name of the printer, further information about the selected device is displayed.
 If a printer is selected, further information is displayed in the lower area.
 This includes all supported paper formats and paper sources, which are also available later in Microsoft Business Central.